 - Take time out for yourself as if you are happy this will have a positive impact on your loved ones.

 How to increase the bond with your baby

 - Sit quietly with your baby when they are asleep.
 When you start to feel calm take the next step of gently stroking your baby's face or pulling up their blanket.

 - It often helps new parents to think about what they like about their baby.
 Simple things like their eyes, or their tiny fingernails can be a good place to start.
 Focus on these when you look at your baby.

 - If you feel caught in a trap with a crying baby, try out different ways of relaxing together, perhaps go for a walk with the baby facing you in the buggy or sit and watch the TV with your baby.

 - You could try a baby massage class which is very relaxing for the parent and child.

-- Sitting close to your baby and perhaps reading to him, singing a song, or even reading a paper can help.
+- Sitting close to your baby and perhaps reading to them, singing a song, or even reading a paper can help.
 Your baby will be soothed by your voice during this simple shared experience.

 - Your baby might benefit from touch so, if you feel able to, hold your baby skin-to-skin so she can use her senses around you.
 This is a very natural way for parents and children to bond.